 No,it’s a a source of help in a difficult situation.It’s a remedy or an option

 I have a higher degree in nursing,Sheila boasted stupidly.

 I don’t care if you have ten doctorates in nursing and philosophy,Mary cried.It’s what you do and say to the patients that counts.And going to an evening class in English would do you no harm.Your vocabulary is limited,to say the least.Words are useful whatever job you do.Or even if you are unemployed it helps you deal with bureaucrats

-Oh,dear,said the nurse,I am sorry for being so thoughtless.I am always thinking about sex,love and clothes instead of the patients.I see now I have fallen into evil ways and hope I can improve a little.
+Oh,dear,said the nurse,I am sorry for being so thoughtless.I am always thinking about sex,love,Putin,my boyfriend and my clothes instead of the patients.I see now I have fallen into evil ways and hope I can improve my behaviour and speech

 .Mary wrapped a bath towel around Stan and held him in her arms.

 Stan tried to speak but Mary could not make out what he was saying.

 Tears ran down her beautiful oval face and dripped onto Stan’s head.

 I suppose one might say it was a kind of baptism by love.